 LWE products for each lake is a single value of the total area of the lake at a given time.
-Same as for LWL, and by construction (see 5.1.2), the spatial resolution for LWE is considered as the minimal area for a lake to be observed.
+As for LWL, and by construction (see 5.1.2), the spatial resolution for LWE is considered as the minimal area for a lake to be observed.

-Summary: the target spatial resolution for LWE is related to the LWL requirement which is to estimate this value for lakes bigger than 1km2 when they are observed by at least one of the missions.
+Summary: the target spatial resolution for LWE is related to the LWL requirement which is to estimate this value for lakes bigger than 1km (see 5.1.2) when they are observed by at least one of the missions.

-A benchmarking activity has started in the CCI lake project in spring 2019, involving 4 teams of the consortium in order to estimate the most appropriate method of water mask detection over lakes in different configuration.
-Few cases studies are still under analysis, but first results indicate that for large lake (>2000 km2) an uncertainty of better than 1% of total area is an achievable goal.
+A benchmarking activity has started in the Lakes\cci project in spring 2019, involving 4 teams of the consortium in order to estimate the most appropriate method of water mask detection over lakes in different geomorphological and environmental configurations.
+A few cases studies are still under analysis, but first results indicate that for large lakes (>2000 km2) an uncertainty of better than 1% of total area is an achievable goal (GCOS requirements).
 For large lake, the uncertainty is driven by the accuracy of the hypsometric coefficient, which is a quantity measurable.
-For small lakes, it is driven by the accuracy of the LWL product, which depends on many factors and is not always measurable as explained in 6.1.3.
+For small lakes, it is driven by the accuracy of the LWL product, which depends on many factors and is not always measurable as explained in 5.1.3.

 The most stringent uncertainty requirement comes from the linkage between water balance of a lake under climate change forcing and response of the lake extent.
 From theory of lake water balance widely used for the interpretation of lake storage change in time, the morphology of a lake fully drives the sensitivity of LWE and LWL and consequently, drives also the required stability for detection of trends.
 For shallow lakes, the most sensitive variable is LWE, which implies a lower requirement on stability than for lakes with steep bathymetry where it is more adapted to monitor LWL in order to identify long term changes.
-A stability of 5%/decade on LWE seems a realistic objective for large shallow lakes, while it still must be verified for lakes with steep bathymetry.
+A stability of 5%/decade on LWE seems a realistic objective for large shallow lakes, while it still must be verified for lakes with steep bathymetry (GCOS requirements).